psyfix/Offensive-Security-Notes/Defensive Security/Phishing.md

 - Identify the true origin and check authenticity.
 (Reverse DNS, check domain ownership)
 ###### Identify the origin IP address
 - Examine the email source.
+- https://mha.azurewebsites.net/ - This will format the source and headers nicely to read.
 ```
 Reply-To: This header is often different to the from address because often an attacker does not have control over the from address as its spoofed.